theanaverwaerde/theanaverwaerde-website/uses.md

 ## 📱 Phone

-I al always being with iPhone and I think I never changed now I'm with the iPhone 12 Pro Max because I watch a lot of anime on so I need a big screen, but my charging port is dead so I bought a Rhinoshield Case Magsafe compatible and a Magsafe cable and it's awesome I can grab my phone with my hand without has a cable bothered me
+I am always being with iPhone and I think I never changed now I'm with the iPhone 12 Pro Max because I watch a lot of anime on so I need a big screen, but my charging port is dead so I bought a Rhinoshield Case Magsafe compatible and a Magsafe cable and it's awesome I can grab my phone with my hand without has a cable bothered me

 ## ⌨ Keyboard & Mouse